 - Soups are a great ways to eat more vegetables

 And there are loads more ways!
-Get creative and remember to think about vegetables in terms of an ingredient, rather than just a side dish.
+Get creative and remember to think about vegetables in terms of being an ingredient, rather than just a side dish.

 Another option is to introduce ‘superfoods’ as an ingredient for both your regular meals and for smoothies.